Alphasians/Student-Programs/README.md

 - [Alibaba Summer of Code](https://www.alibabacloud.com/campaign/summerofcode2020?spm=a2c65.11461447.0.0.15b57581isEras)
     <p>Alibaba Summer of Code is a global campaign focusing on engaging students directly into open source software development.
 Under the guidance of the mentors from Alibaba, students can use the summer to participate in a series of open source projects with the core members of the communities and experience software development in the real world.</p>
 - [FOSSASIA Codeheat](https://codeheat.org/)
+    <p>Build up your developer profile and become a codeheat hero!
+Winners are announced bi-monthly.</p>
 - [FOSSASIA Internship Programe](https://fossasia.org/)
+    <p>FOSSASIA is an organization developing Open Source software applications and Open Hardware together with a global community from its base in Asia.
+It is our goal to provide access to open technologies, science applications and knowledge that improve people's lives.
+We want to enable people to adapt and change technology according to their own ideas and needs and validate science and knowledge through an Open Access approach. </p>
 - [Free Software Foundation (FSF) Internship Program](https://www.fsf.org/volunteer/internships)
 - [Igalia Coding Experience Program](https://www.igalia.com/coding-experience/)
 - [Hyperledger Mentorship Program](https://wiki.hyperledger.org/display/INTERN)